Locally Differentially Private Analysis of Graph Statistics: Experiments

 We set $n=200000$ in \IMDB{} and $n=1600000$ in \Orkut{}.
 Regarding the total privacy budget $\epsilon$ in edge LDP for estimating $f_\triangle(G)$ or $f_{k\star}(G)$, we set $\epsilon=1$ or $2$.
 We used $\frac{\epsilon}{10}$ for privately calculating $d_{max}$ (i.e., $\epsilon_0 = \frac{\epsilon}{10}$), and the remaining privacy budget $\frac{9\epsilon}{10}$ as input to \alg{Local2Rounds$_\triangle$} or \alg{LocalLap$_k\star$}.
 In \alg{Local2Rounds$_\triangle$}, we set $\epsilon_1 = \epsilon_2$; i.e., we set $(\epsilon_0, \epsilon_1, \epsilon_2) = (0.1, 0.45, 0.45)$ or $(0.2, 0.9, 0.9)$.
 Then we estimated the clustering coefficient in the same way as Figure~\ref{fig:res3_n_relerr}.

 Figure~\ref{fig:res4_noisy_local} shows the results.
-Figure~\ref{fig:res4_noisy_local} shows that the noisy local sensitivity method achieves the relative error close to (sometimes almost the same as) the local sensitivity method, and significantly outperforms the global sensitivity method.
+Figure~\ref{fig:res4_noisy_local} shows that the algorithms with $\td_{max} = \hd_{max}$ (noisy max degree) achieves the relative error close to (sometimes almost the same as) the algorithms with $\td_{max} = d_{max}$ and significantly outperforms the algorithms with $\td_{max} = n$.
 This means that we can privately estimate $d_{max}$ without a significant loss of utility.
-Recall that the private calculation of $d_{max}$ does not increase the number of rounds in \alg{Local2Rounds$_\triangle$}.
-Therefore, we can privately estimate $d_{max}$ and then accurately estimate all the graph statistics (i.e., triangles, $k$-stars, and the clustering coefficient) within two rounds.

 {\textbf{Summary of results.}}~~In summary, our experimental results showed that the estimation error of triangle counts is significantly reduced by introducing the interaction between users and a data collector.
-The results also showed that we can achieve small relative errors for a large number of users $n$ with privacy budget $\epsilon=1$ or $2$ in edge LDP.
-The results also showed that we can privately estimate the maximum degree $d_{max}$, which is required in both \alg{Local2Rounds$_\triangle$} and \alg{LocalLap$_k\star$}, without a significant loss of utility.
+The results also showed that we can achieve small relative errors (much smaller than 1) for subgraph counts with privacy budget $\epsilon=1$ or $2$ in edge LDP.

+As described in Section~\ref{sec:intro}, non-private subgraph counts may reveal some friendship information, and a central server may face data breaches.
+Our LDP algorithms are highly beneficial because they enable us to analyze the connection patterns in a graph (i.e., subgraph counts) or to understand how likely two friends of an individual will also be a friend (i.e., clustering coefficient) while strongly protecting individual privacy.